MDAnalysis/MDAKits/docs/source/makingakit.rst

 Making an MDAKit
 ****************

-Features of an MDAKit:
+Here, we outline the process of creating an MDAKit that fulfills all of the requirements for acceptance into the MDAKit registry.

-Required:
+Unlike the code in the core MDAnalysis library, the structure of an MDAKit is much less restrictive.

-In order for a package to be accepted as an MDAKit, it must satisfy the following:
+In order to be accepted, there are several requirements that must be addressed:

 #.
 Code in the package uses MDAnalysis
 #.
 Open source code is published under an OSI approved license